-Answer: Once you have been contacted the Office of Graduate and Professional Education they will provide you with the link to register for an account with ProQuest.
+Answer: Once you have been contacted the Graduate College they will provide you with the link to register for an account with ProQuest.
 On the resulting page, click the "Submit Thesis or Dissertation" link.
 The submission process includes creating an account, logging in to the system, completing the author agreement, and uploading the relevant files and information about your submission.
 Note that all theses and dissertations must be submitted as PDF files.